-Universities collaborate with the IB in several ways to help shape the future of education: Recognition of IB programmes, the IB educator and leadership certificates, review of DP subjects and research related to the IB.
+Universities collaborate with the IB in several ways to help shape the future of education through recognition of IB programmes, IB educator and leadership certificates, review of DP subjects and research related to the IB.

-Recognizing the IB offers universities a unique opportunity to welcome motivated students who are highly prepared to take on university courses and contribute to all aspects of university life.
-Every year, the IB sends transcripts to more than 5,000 universities in over 100 different countries.
-The IB works both with universities that accept hundreds of IB students and specialist institutes that accept a smaller number of students.
+Universities have a unique opportunity to welcome motivated IB students who are highly prepared to take on university courses and contribute to all aspects of university life.
+Every year, IB transcripts are sent to more than 5,000 universities in over 100 different countries.
+The IB helps universities and other institutions develop effective admissions and recognition policies, so IB students can gain equitable and competitive offers.

 Learn more about how to develop an effective admissions and recognition policy to maximize the number of IB students engaged in study at your institution.